 Our business model involves enabling connections between freelancers and clients that contract directly through our platform.
 Freelancers and clients are free to negotiate any contract terms they choose, but we also provide optional service contract terms that they can elect to use.
-It is possible that disputes may arise between freelancers and clients with regard to their contract terms, work relationship, or otherwise, including with respect to service standards, payment, confidentiality, work product, and intellectual property ownership and infringement.
+Disputes sometimes arise between freelancers and clients with regard to their contract terms, work relationship, or otherwise, including with respect to service standards, payment, confidentiality, work product, and intellectual property ownership and infringement.
+This may be exacerbated during a macroeconomic downturn, such as the one currently being caused by the COVID-19 pandemic.
 If either party believes the contract terms were not met, our standard terms provide a mechanism for the parties to request assistance from us, and, for some contracts, if that is unsuccessful, they may choose to resolve the dispute with the help of a third-party arbitrator.
 Whether or not freelancers and clients decide to seek assistance from us, if these disputes are not resolved amicably, the parties might escalate to formal proceedings, such as by filing claims with a court or arbitral authority.
-Given our role in facilitating and supporting these arrangements, it is possible that claims will be brought against us directly as a result of these disputes, or that freelancers or clients may bring us into any claims filed against each other.
-Through our user agreements we disclaim responsibility and liability for any disputes between users (except with respect to the specified dispute assistance program); however, we cannot guarantee that these terms will be effective in preventing or limiting our involvement in user disputes.
+Given our role in facilitating and supporting these arrangements, claims are sometimes brought against us directly as a result of these disputes and freelancers or clients bring us into any claims filed against each other, particularly when the other user is insolvent or facing financial difficulties, like those caused by the COVID-19 pandemic.
+Through our terms of service we disclaim responsibility and liability for any disputes between users (except with respect to the specified dispute assistance program); however, we cannot guarantee that these terms will be effective in preventing or limiting our involvement in user disputes or that these terms will be enforceable.
 In addition, from time to time users do, and may continue to, assert claims against us regarding their experience on our platform, including related to their search ranking results, their feedback ratings, our dispute resolution process, or admission or non-admission to the platform or other programs, including those designed to highlight successful freelancers.
-Even if these claims do not result in litigation or are resolved in our fa
+Moreover, for some premium services in individually negotiated agreements, we provide enhanced services with respect to disputes over work product, and Enterprise clients or freelancers on their engagements may pursue claims against us if they are not satisfied with those enhanced services.
+Disputes between clients and freelancers and between users and our company may become more frequent in light of deteriorating macroeconomic conditions as a result of the COVID-19 pandemic.
+An increase in the number of disputes may result in an adverse effect on our company, such as a loss of goodwill with users, reputational harm, lost GSV and revenue, and an increase in costs to us.
+Even if these claims do not result in litigation or are resolved in our favor, these claims, and the time and resources necessary to resolve them, could result in legal, settlement, or other financial costs; divert the resources of our management; harm our reputation; and adversely affect our business and operating results.

-The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain additional executive management and qualified board members.
-In addition, we will no longer be an emerging growth company as of the end of this fiscal year and the additional requirements we must comply with may further strain our resources and divert management's attention from other business concerns.
+The requirements of being a public company may strain our resources, divert management's attention and affect our ability to attract and retain additional executive management and qualified board members, particularly now that we are a large accelerated filer.
+The additional requirements we must comply with may further strain our resources and divert management's attention from other business concerns.